 You can never underestimate the importance of proper nutrition, but there are times when it is truly a game changer.
 Particularly after a hospital stay, nutritious food is vital to the healing process and can be a major factor in avoiding readmission to the hospital.
 Still, research shows that as many as half of patients admitted to the hospital are at risk for malnutrition or are malnourished, particularly older adults.
 Of these, only 8 percent are diagnosed as such during their hospital stay.

-Malnutrition is a condition that develops when the body is deprived of vitamins, minerals, and other nutrients it needs to maintain healthy tissues and organ function.
+Malnutrition is a condition that develops when the body is deprived of vitamins, minerals and other nutrients it needs to maintain healthy tissues and organ function.
 Malnutrition occurs in those who are either undernourished or overnourished.
 Undernutrition is characterized by a lack of nutrients and insufficient energy supply, whereas overnutrition is marked by excessive nutrient and energy intake and can result in obesity.

-Many patients experience nutrition deterioration throughout their hospital stay —even those whose nutritional status is adequate upon admission.
-Not only are these patients at increased risk of complications during hospitalization, but they’re also at greater risk for adverse health events after discharge.
+Some patients become malnourished during their hospital stay — including approximately one-third of those whose nutritional status is adequate upon admission.
+Not only are these patients at increased risk of complications during hospitalization, but they’re also more likely to have a longer length of stay and are at greater risk for adverse health events after discharge.